 As we prepare, so should you.

-- Keep your wireless phone batteries charged at all times.
-In case of a power outage, have alternate means of charging your phone available, such as an extra battery, car charger or device-charging accessory.
-Sales tax holidays are a great time to stock up on cell phone accessories for your household.
+- Keep your mobile phone battery charged.
+In case of a power outage, have another way to charge your phone like an extra battery, car charger or device-charging accessory.
+Applicable sales tax holidays are a great time to stock up on cell phone accessories.

-- Keep your wireless phone dry.
-The biggest threat to your device during a hurricane is water, so keep your equipment safe from the elements by storing it in a baggie or some other type of protective covering, such as an Otterbox phone cover.
+- Keep your mobile devices dry.
+The biggest threat to your device during a hurricane is water.
+Keep it safe from the elements by storing it in a baggie or some other type of protective covering, like an Otterbox phone cover.

-- Have a family communication plan in place.
-Designate someone out of the area as a central contact, and make certain that all family members know who to contact if they get separated.
+- Have a family communications plan.
+Choose someone out of the area as a central contact.
+Make sure all family members know who to contact if they get separated.
 Most importantly, practice your emergency plan in advance.

 - Program all of your emergency contact numbers and e-mail addresses into your mobile phone.
 Numbers should include the police department, fire station and hospital, as well as your family members.

 - Back up data to the Cloud.
 Routinely back up files to an off-site location.
-Services such as Mobile Workplace are a suggested solution for small businesses.
+Tools like AT&T Enterprise Recovery Services are cost-efficient and help ensure your important data is there when you need it.

-- Outline detailed plans for evacuation and shelter-in-place plans.
+- Outline detailed plans for evacuation and shelter-in-place.
 Practice these plans (employee training, etc.).
 Establish a backup location for your business and meeting place for all employees.

-- Assemble a crisis-management team and coordinate efforts with neighboring businesses and building management.
-Be aware that disasters affecting your suppliers also affect your business.
-Outline a plan for supply chain continuity for business essentials.
+- Assemble a crisis-management team.
+Coordinate efforts with neighboring businesses and building management.
+Disasters that affect your suppliers also affect your business.
+Outline a plan for supply chain continuity for business needs.

 Keeping the lines open for emergencies